Topl/Bifrost/gjallarhorn/README.md

  The build files can be found in: `Bifrost/gjallarhorn/src/main/resources/ui/build`

  To load the local site, you can either
- - In your code editor (i.e. Intellij), open the `index.html` file within the `ui/build` and there should be a pop-up with web browser to choose from to load the site
+ - In your code editor (i.e. Intellij), open the `index.html` file within the `ui/build` folder and there should be a pop-up with web browser to choose from to load the site
  - You should also be able to find the site at: http://localhost:63342/bifrost/gjallarhorn/ui/build/index.html?_ijt=6uub2l0hi5tnn5qtr3ikg2ma9v